destinyarlotta/final_project/README.md

 I found the scroll-to-top tool from https://html-online.com/articles/dynamic-scroll-back-top-page-button-javascript/.
 It allows the user to click the arrow and immediately be taken to the top of the webpage.
 This is very useful when clicking the "choose a new astrological sign" button because then you can click the arrow and be taken back to the top.

+I found out how to add the favicon to my Filezilla via this forum. https://forum.filezilla-project.org/viewtopic.php?p=73284#p73284.

 I ran into complications with the hover feature when in the phone size.
 It was breaking everything into a non-oval shape until I realized that I could specify the hover image width within the media query.
 However, I was able to solve all function issues and I have a fully-usable web app due to my work from this week.